 I am writing from Oaxaca, Mexico, as my friends and colleagues in the United States adjust to the new Trump administration.
-I was also in Oaxaca on Election Day with the inaugural class of the Vista Leadership Academy during our intensive week-long retreat.
+I was also in Oaxaca on Election Day with the inaugural class of the Vista Leadership Institute during our intensive week-long retreat.
 The day after election, we grappled with what the results meant for each of us individually, for the United States, and given that we were physically in Mexico, we had the additional perspective of, “What did the election results mean for our neighbors to the South?”
 I learned a word in November from our tour guide, pesadumbre, or grief.
 We were all experiencing grief the morning of November 9 as we headed out on our site visit.

-Lessons from Academy Partners
+Lessons from Institute Partners

-Our site visit that day gave all of the Academy participants context and motivation toward action in their own communities, We traveled to Vida Nueva, the women’s cooperative that was founded more than 20 years ago.
+Our site visit that day gave all of the Institute participants context and motivation toward action in their own communities, We traveled to Vida Nueva, the women’s cooperative that was founded more than 20 years ago.
 Doña Pastora shared with us the journey and struggle that she and the women in the Teotitlan de Valle community overcame to gain economic security, political voice and sustainability as an organization.
 It was very inspiring and incredibly timely to hear what she and the cooperative members had overcome.